 Nice!
 We have three available 0x40 chunks between the second database entry and its first service!
 Now allocating a user buffer of a certain size, we should be able to obtain an allocation in one of these chunks.

-After updating the USER_BUFF_SIZE
+After updating the USER_BUFF_SIZE variable in the

 exploit source code, from 16 bytes to 48 bytes, let’s run the